benkroeger/ibm-connections-profiles-service/README.md

 #  [![NPM version][npm-image]][npm-url]

-> An IBM Connections Profiles API Wrapper, using the oniyi-request package for http and caching
+> An IBM Connections Profiles API Wrapper, using the oniyi-http-client package for http abstraction

 ## Install